-A balanced approach is possible, for example with the adoption of specific tax regimes that charge CAF and SAF differently.
+A balanced approach is possible, for example with the adoption of specific tax regimes that charge aviation fuels differently from SAF.
 Such an action can, however, affect the national budget.
 A mandatory blend or consumption target for biofuels could also be implemented.
 However, this may directly impact airlines' operational costs and, as a consequence, their customers.